microsoft/semantic-kernel/samples/apps/book-creator-webapp-react/README.md

 1. You will need an [Open AI Key](https://openai.com/api/) or [Azure Open AI Service key](https://learn.microsoft.com/azure/cognitive-services/openai/quickstart) for this sample.
-2. Ensure the service API is already running `http://localhost:7071`.
+1. Ensure the service API is already running `http://localhost:7071`.
 If not learn how to start it [here](../../dotnet/api-azure-function/README.md).
-3. **Run** the following command `yarn install` (if you have never run the sample before) and/or `yarn start` from the command line.
+1. **Run** the following command `yarn install` (if you have never run the sample before) and/or `yarn start` from the command line.
-4. A browser will automatically open, otherwise you can navigate to `http://localhost:3000` to use the sample.
+1. A browser will automatically open, otherwise you can navigate to `http://localhost:3000` to use the sample.
+1. Create a new copy of `.env.development` and save it as `.env` next to the original.
+   This `.env` file will be ignored by git, the content will not end up in pull requests, so it's safe for personal settings.
+Keep the file safe.
 ## About the Book Creator Sample

 The Book creator sample allows you to enter in a topic then the